ZeepReactorr/Ionis-paris-igem-2024/safeRNA/README.md

-number of hits | number of siRNA sequences with a hit in the targeted genome list of siRNA ID | the ID of the siRNA sequence that hit the targeted genome Path to genome file | The path to the genome file in the database locally built from NCBI link | URL directing toward the assembly webpage on NCBI
+number of hits | number of siRNA sequences with a hit in the targeted genome list of siRNA ID | the ID of the siRNA sequence that hit the targeted genome Path to genome file | The path to the genome file in the database locally built from NCBI link | URL directing toward the Genome Assembly Description

+## References

+Camacho, C., Coulouris, G., Avagyan, V., Ma, N., Papadopoulos, J., Bealer, K., and Madden, T.L.
+2009.
+BLAST+: architecture and applications.
+BMC Bioinformatics, 10, 421.